 Parent reviews of the museum from Trekaroo.

-Thorough description of the museum from KidFriendly DC.
+Thorough description of the museum and many of its sections from KidFriendly DC.

 Advice for managing kids on a visit to such a large museum from Everything Mom.

-And a frank, slightly negative blurb from Frommer’s that strongly urges visitors to avoid overwhelm by planning ahead.
+A frank, slightly negative review from Frommer’s that strongly urges visitors to avoid overwhelm by planning ahead.

 Plan Your Visit: